 For information about installing PKS, see Installing and Configuring PKS.

-See Managing PKS for information about configuring authentication, creating users, and managing your PKS deployment.
+For information about configuring authentication, creating users, and managing your PKS deployment, see Managing PKS.

-See Using PKS for information about using the PKS CLI to create and manage Kubernetes clusters.
+For information about using the PKS CLI to create and manage Kubernetes clusters, see Using PKS.

-See Diagnosing and Troubleshooting PKS for information about diagnosing and troubleshooting issues installing or using PKS, see Diagnosing and Troubleshooting PKS.
+For information about diagnosing and troubleshooting issues installing or using PKS, see Diagnosing and Troubleshooting PKS.